peritext/peritext/specification/sections/rcc-model.md

 ### Explicit reusable contextualizers in bib files

 Contextualizers can be specified in ``.bib`` files as ``@contextualizer`` objects (and therefore used several times).
-They are written in plain bibTeX syntax, and must be provided a citeKey.
+They are written in plain bibTeX syntax, and must be provided a id.

 Example :